imputnet/cobalt/docs/api-env-variables.md

 when set to `session`, only requests from session (Bearer token) clients will be forced to use on-device processing.

 when set to `always`, all requests will be forced to use on-device processing, no matter the preference.

+### API_ENV_FILE
+the URL or local path to a `key=value`-style environment variable file. this is used for dynamically reloading environment variables. **not all environment variables are able to be updated by this.** (e.g. the ratelimiters are instantiated when starting cobalt, and cannot be changed)

 ## networking
 [*jump to the table*](#networking-vars)